DCAN-Labs/BIBSnet/docs/stages.md

 3. Registers the segmentation back into native T1 space using transform produced via optimal registration in preBIBSnet
 4. Generates a mask of the segmentation from the native T1 space segmentation
 5. Renames the native T1 space segmentation and mask to BIDS standard naming conventions to feed into Nibabies
-6. Creates a "precomputed" directory for input into Nibabies, containing the final segmentation and mask along with the `dataset_description.file`
+6. Creates a "bibsnet" derivatives directory for input into Nibabies, containing the final segmentation and mask along with the `dataset_description.file`
+7. Removes prebibsnet through postbibsnet working directories if the user does not specify a working directory.

 <br />